ed-fish/ed-fish.github.io/_news/announcement_1.md

 inline: true
 ---

-My first paper to be published at ICIP 2021 next month. 🎉🎉
+Our paper "Rethinking genre classification with fine-grained semantic experts" will be published at ICIP next month. [arxiv](https://arxiv.org/abs/2012.02639)